Gal Kaminka: Advising and Teaching

 - Shahar Kosti (2013) worked on single-operator control of multiple robots in exploration and search.
 Co-advised by David Sarne.

 - Matan Keidar (2012) worked on extremly efficient frontier detection for frontier-based robot exploration.
-Click for publications.
+Now Software Team Leader at Thomson Reuters.

-- Meytal Traub (Masters) worked on topics in multi-robot cooperation, in particular selection of a robot (out of many) to reach a target location, and teamwork
+- Meytal Traub (2011) worked on topics in multi-robot cooperation, in particular selection of a robot (out of many) to reach a target location, and teamwork

-- Eli Khalastchi (Masters) worked on anomaly detection and diagnosis in robots and unmanned vehicles.
+- Eli Khalastchi (2011) worked on anomaly detection and diagnosis in robots and unmanned vehicles.
 Co-advised with Meir Kalech, Ben Gurion University, and Raz Lin.
-Click for publications.
-Now a Ph.D student at Ben Gurion University, with Meir Kalech.
+Now at the College of Management Academic Studies.

-- Asaf Shiloni (Masters) worked on computational models of ant robots and elephant robots (2010).
-Co-advised with Ariel Felner, Ben Gurion University, and Noa Agmon (now at
+- Asaf Shiloni (2010) worked on computational models of ant robots and elephant robots.
+Co-advised with Ariel Felner, Ben Gurion University, and Noa Agmon.

-- Igor Vainer (Masters, co-advised by Sarit Kraus) worked on developing machine learning algorithms to classify movies of working brains, treated with voltage-sensitive dyes (2009).
-Click for publications.
+- Igor Vainer (2009), worked on machine learning algorithms to classify neural activity in primate brains, treated with voltage-sensitive dyes.
+Co-advised by Sarit Kraus.
+Now at cClearly.

-- Dan Erusalimchik (Masters) worked on adaptive multi-robot coordination using reinforcement learning, and its analysis using game theory (2009).
-Click for publications.
-Now working on multi-robot autonomy at Cogniteam.
+- Dan Erusalimchik (2009) worked on adaptive multi-robot coordination using reinforcement learning, and its analysis using game theory.

-- Victor Shafran worked on multi-directional (multilateral) matchmaking in distributed and P2P systems.
-He also worked on hybrid coverage algorithms, which optimize the use
+- Victor Shafran (2008) worked on multi-directional (multilateral) matchmaking in distributed systems, and on hybrid coverage algorithms, which optimize the use of localization procedures.
+Now VP Research and Development at Equalum.

-- Nirom Cohen-Nov-Slapak worked on integration of multi-agent intention-recognition systems into an agent architecture (2008).
-Click for publications.
+- Nirom Cohen-Nov-Slapak (2008) worked on integration of multi-agent intention-recognition systems into an agent architecture.
+Now at Israel Aerospace Industries.

-- Gilad Armon-Kest (co-advised with Meirav Hadad and Sarit Kraus) has worked on new forms of collaboration and cooperation in multi-agent systems (2007).
-Click for publications.
-Now at Kenshoo.
+- Gilad Armon-Kest (2007; co-advised with Meirav Hadad and Sarit Kraus) has worked on new forms of collaboration and cooperation in multi-agent systems.
+Now Director of Data Science at Kenshoo.

-- Einat Marhasev (Masters, University of Haifa; co-advised with Meirav Hadad) is working on using variants of hidden semi-Markov models for normal and anomalous behavior recognition (2007).
-Click for publications.
+- Einat Marhasev (2007, University of Haifa; co-advised with Meirav Hadad) worked on using variants of hidden semi-Markov models for normal and anomalous behavior recognition.

-- Ido Ikar worked on heuristics allowing simple single-robot coverage algorithms to be used in multi-robot settings (2007).
-Click for publications.
-Now at Friendly Robotics, Ltd.
+- Ido Ikar (2007) worked on heuristics allowing simple single-robot coverage algorithms to be used in multi-robot settings.
+Now Software Group Manager at Friendly Robotics, Ltd.

-- Edi Shmukler worked on anytime fuzzy control (2006).
-Click for publications.
+- Edi Shmukler (2006) worked on anytime fuzzy control.

-- Eran Shoham (co-advised with Onn Shehory) worked on an a variant of coalition formation, called coalition re-formation (2006).
-Click for publications.
+- Eran Shoham (2006, Technion; co-advised with Onn Shehory) worked on a variant of coalition formation, called coalition re-formation.

-- Noam Hazon worked on robust and efficient multi-robot coverage algorithms (2005).
-Click for publications.
-Now doing a PhD student with Sarit Kraus.
+- Noam Hazon (2005) worked on robust and efficient multi-robot coverage algorithms.
+Now faculty at Ariel University.

-- Ruti Glick worked on robust multi-robot formation maintenance (2005).
-Click for publications.
-Now at NDS.
+- Ruti Glick (Schechter) (2005) worked on robust multi-robot formation maintenance.
+Now at Mobileye.

-- Inna Frenkel developed the first version of BITE, a teamwork architecture for behavior-based robots (2005).
-Click for publications.
+- Inna Frenkel (2005) developed the first version of BITE, a teamwork architecture for behavior-based robots.
+Now at Marvell Semiconductor.

-- Danny Shimoni built a novel tool for learning the actions of multiple users, on multiple machines (2005).
-Click for publications.
+- Danny Shimoni (2005) built a novel tool for learning the actions of multiple users, on multiple machines.

 Undergraduate or visiting students